15 Ideas for Using a Cricut Machine to Personalize Your Wedding

 Many thanks to Cricut for sponsoring this wedding roundup and their support!
 And while the disclaimer is that Tidewater and Tulle was sponsored through compensation to write this, these words and our obsession love for the brand are all our own.

 Did you catch our other DIY Cricut wedding idea roundups?
-(Updated August 2022) If not, head over to the latest 20 Even More Wedding Ideas To Make With Your Cricut and to our second one 20 More Ideas on How to Use Cricut to Personalize Your Wedding.
-That's oodles of other different ideas to inspire you!
+If not, check out our latest 20 Even More Wedding Ideas To Make With Your Cricut, and don’t miss our second roundup: 20 More Ideas on How to Use Cricut to Personalize Your Wedding.
+That’s oodles of inspiration for your DIY projects!